 We have historically used, and continue to use, our ordinary shares as a means of both rewarding our employees, non-employee directors and consultants and aligning their interests with those of our shareholders.
-As of September 30, 2019, 9,362 ordinary shares remained available for issuance to our and our affiliates' respective employees, non-employee directors and consultants under our equity incentive plans, including 152,946 ordinary shares subject to outstanding awards (consisting of outstanding options to purchase 77,910 ordinary shares and 75,036 ordinary shares underlying unvested RSUs.
-For more information, see Note 7b to our consolidated financial statements (unaudited) for the three and nine months ended September 30, 2019, each as set forth elsewhere herein.
+As of September 30, 2019, 61,660 ordinary shares remained available for issuance to our and our affiliates' respective employees, non-employee directors and consultants under our equity incentive plans, including 152,946 ordinary shares subject to outstanding awards (consisting of outstanding options to purchase 77,910 ordinary shares and 75,036 ordinary shares underlying unvested RSUs.
+For more information, see Note 8c to our consolidated financial statements for the fiscal year ended December 31, 2018 and Note 7b to our consolidated financial statements (unaudited) for the three and nine months ended September 30, 2019, each as set forth elsewhere herein.